Hops, Hemp and Cannabis Packaging Guide

 6.0" x 9.37" x 3.25" - Black MylarFoil Stand Up Pouch with Zipper & Tear Notches (P/N: CBB325Z)

 As the popularity of home brewing has steadily increased, we have seen the demand for packaging increase as well.
 Every home brewer seems to follow their own method, but we can share some of the common things we see.
-Most often we see home brewers repackaging their pellet hops into smaller portions which they vacuum seal in channel bags and then freeze.
+Most often we see home brewers repackaging their pellet hops and hemp into smaller portions which they vacuum seal in channel bags and then freeze.

 IMPAK sells a wide range of pre-sized vacuum bags, as well as rolls that can be cut to size.
-One of our most in-demand sizes are our 4.0" x 6.0" vacuum bags which are used to package hops into 2oz portions.
+One of our most in-demand sizes are our 4.0" x 6.0" vacuum bags which are used to package hops and hemp into 2oz portions.
 These bags are sold in a smaller case than our typical industrial quantities at just 100 bags.
 These bags are an excellent alternative to the cost and time of creating bags from FoodSaver rolls.

 *Please note: labels on bags are for photo purposes only, bags come unlabeled

-Vacuum Bags for Freezing Hops
+Vacuum Bags for Freezing Hops and Hemp

 |Size (OD)||Part Number||Material||Case Quantity||Shop|